 If so, don’t worry, you’re not alone.
-A power that becomes so automatic for us can easily get under-estimated.
+A power that becomes so automatic for us is easily under-estimated.

 But when you stop and think about it, our ability to derive meaning from otherwise meaningless shapes and sounds is truely magical.

 Our language is a part of our human intelligence that sets us apart from other species.
-For us Homo sapiens it’s been a huge advantage on an evolutionary and individual scales.
+For us Homo sapiens it’s been a huge advantage on an evolutionary and individual scale.

-And now, businesses are getting these advantages too.
+And now, businesses are gaining these advantages too.
 They are realising that combining language with technology gets them ahead of their competition.
 Natural selection at its finest.

 This movement is being driven by the adoption of Natural Language Processing (NLP).

-You may know this, and I want to be clear, NLP is a branch of AI that’s being applied by businesses to provide solutions to diverse range of problems.
+You may know this, but I want to be clear, NLP is a branch of AI that’s being applied by businesses to provide solutions to diverse range of problems.
 The global NLP market size is projected to grow from USD 20.98 billion in 2021 to USD 127.26 billion in 2028 at a CAGR of 29.4% over the 2021 to 2028 period.
-Big stuff right?
+Huge sh*t right?